rsmp-nordic/rsmp_schema/README.md

 ```

 ## RSpec tests
-The reposity includes RSpec test that checks the schema, by testing the result of validating a set of valid and invalid RSMP messages using the json_schemer gem.
+The reposity includes RSpec test that checks the schema, by testing the result of validating a set of valid and message RSMP messages using the json_schemer gem.

 This is useful when developing the schema, to ensure it validates correctly.